 - Additional resources

 - Contact us

-- A medication incident is discovered and reported internally.
+- An incident is discovered and reported internally.

 - Details are reviewed internally for data quality.